naomichoy/ball-detection-sports1m/README.md

 - Videos from the dataset is no longer available on YouTube, less dataset than expected to download
 - Video quality is very low, some videos are from more than 10 years ago with low resolution.
   - main frames return with no detection on auto annotation with the pre-trained model
-- Attempted to detect ball by different sports, but the dataset is very biased due to the reasons above
+- Attempted to detect ball by different sports (fine class-count), but the dataset is very biased due to the reasons above
 - Other lookalike items such as round logos are also detected as ball